 When you don’t know what’s coming, anchors have a tendency to attract attention even when that anchor is unreasonable.

-Prospect theory is described as the choice that involves risk.
+Prospect theory is described as a choice that involves risk.
 This theory by Daniel Kahneman and Amos Tversky argues that people by nature prefer to take bigger risks to avoid losses.

 Insurance is a prime example of Prospect Theory.